Zeeshan-Altaf/Zeeshan-Altaf/README.md

 I’m looking for help with Python and advance SQL queries.

-Ask me anyhting aboout my transition from business student to a data analyst professional.
+Ask me anyhting about my transition from business student to a data analyst professional.

 You can reach me at my LinkedIn linkedin.com/in/zeeshan-altaf-578778b0/